renatoathaydes/jbuild/README.md

 - [x] references to a method by direct invocation.
 - [x] references to a super-type method by virtual invocation.
 - [x] references to a method via `MethodHandle` (used a lot with the stream API).
-- [ ] indirect type references via generics (if the type is actually used, it's detected by the other features).
+- [ ] indirect type references via generics (if the type is actually used, it's detected by the other detections).

 ## CLI